Daniel-KM/Omeka-S-module-Table/README.md

 [Table] is a module for [Omeka S] that allows to manage tables of data, for example a list of language codes, a list of country codes, or unimarc codes.
+Each code can have multiple labels, for example for translations.

 It is a library useful to normalize data or to denormalize them.
 It can be used by some other modules or in themes: